OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Introduction

-As the majority of users will re-use passwords between different applications, it is important to store passwords in a way that prevents them from being obtained by an attacker, even if the application or database is compromised.
-As with most areas of cryptography, there are many different factors that need to be considered, but fortunately, the majority of modern languages and frameworks provide built-in functionality to help store passwords, which handles much of the complexity.
+It is important to store passwords in a way that prevents them from being obtained by an attacker even if the application or database is compromised.
+The majority of modern languages and frameworks provide built-in functionality to help store passwords safely.

 This Cheat Sheet provides guidance on the various areas that need to be considered related to storing passwords.
 In short: